juliogomez/devops/README.md

 Please go ahead and test that your application still works, by voting with the Web Interface and Spark.
 Its functionality should be the same, but now it will be able to process a higher number of concurrent users!

-### A Dashboard to rule them all
+### A Dashboard to manage them all

-Now that your cluster is all set and your application is deployed you might be wondering if there could be an option to manage your system from a GUI.
+Now that your cluster is all set, and your application is deployed, you might be wondering if there could be an option to manage your system from a GUI.
 We can be CLI guys and want to run `top` or `htop` to see how each server is doing, but that does not really go well with the *modern* approach we are following for everything else.

 We need a dasboard.
 And while we are at it, let's please have a *good* one.
 Something that shows comprehensive information about our deployments, but also on the cluster itself.

 And as long as we have built a container scheduler, why don't we make the dashboard available via... containers?
 Wow, let that sink in.
-So the dashboard that monitors my containers and my cluster is actually a container itself?
+So the dashboard that manages my containers and my cluster is actually a container itself?
 Talk about [Inception](http://www.imdb.com/title/tt1375666/)...

 But yes, that's a good and easy way to deploy it.
-So let's start by taking a look at [Kubernetes Dashboard](https://github.com/kubernetes/dashboard), a nice and simple web-based dashboard that gives you visibility of applications running in your cluster.
+So let's start by taking a look at [Kubernetes Dashboard](https://github.com/kubernetes/dashboard), a nice and simple web-based dashboard that allows you to manage applications running in your cluster.

 <center><src="http://ia.media-imdb.com/images/M/MV5BMTg4NzEyNzQ5OF5BMl5BanBnXkFtZTYwNTY3NDg4._V1._CR24,0,293,443_SX214_AL_.jpg"></center>

 ![Kubernetes Dashboard](https://github.com/kubernetes/dashboard/blob/master/docs/dashboard-ui.png?raw=true "Kubernetes Dashboard")

 Instead of describing it, let's quickly deploy it and you will see what it offers.

 Open a new terminal, connect to your master node, and go to the dashboard directory: